StaphSynth/RubyBrew/README.md

 # RubyBrew

-Inventory manager for my brewing rig
+This is my first go at Ruby.
+I've decided to build an inventory manager for my brewing rig.